 Nonetheless, deploying the best of the best in terms of I.T. equipment is essential for businesses to remain competitive.
 The compounded affects of improper, inadequate infrastructures really has measurable negative consequences.

 Any business or organisation today considering a data centre upgrade should seriously be looking at the potential that all flash NVMe storage arrays provide over all other types of storage.
-Traditional SAS, SATA and Fibre Channel connected storage all require an HBA card or controller that sits between the storage and CPU, this is where all flash NVMe storage differs.
+Traditional SAS, SATA and Fibre Channel connected storage all require an HBA card or controller that sits between the storage and CPU, this is where NVMe storage differs.
 NVMe flash directly addresses the CPU negating the need of an HBA card.

 - Performance – Using NVMe is up to 53x faster than hard disks and at least 5x faster than SSD.